sagemath/trac_to_gh/Issue 2989.md

 # Issue 2989: [with patch; needs review] notebook -- issue with how the notebook is run that breaks it sometimes; also fix a typo in pid.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2989

 Original creator: was